1 hour before sunset: Old Console Room ( C Floor )

 During the night, you are invited to check Blanco ECS Telemetry [6] and check that:

 The cooling of the C floor and M floor in the dome is always ON.
-It is currently regulated automatically.
+It is currently regulated automatically

-The large stirring fan (helicopter) on the M floor (inside the dome) should always be ON when the dome is closed and OFF when the dome is opened.
+The large stirring fan on the M floor (inside the dome) should always be ON when the dome is closed and OFF when the dome is opened.
 This fan improves greatly the air circulation inside the dome.
+It can be turned off during instrument change or any other works around the telescope if the noise bothers you.
+But turn it back on when you are done!

 The cooling of the oil circulating under the R.A. rear and front pads is activated automatically when the pumps are turned ON by Observer support at sunset.
 The oil glycol valve is controlled (range is 1-2.25 V) by an equation involving the low dome and oil glycol temperature sensors.
 It is important that the oil cooling be working: if it is not, you can diagnostic it in ECS Telemetry [6] (the "before pad" and "glycol" entries on the OIL line will quickly indicate around 30°).

 1.7.
-Chimney fans: Not in use.
+Chimney fans: Not in use..TBD!!!

 These fans are located inside the chimney at the level of the primary mirror and suck ambient air into the mirror cell so as to form a laminar downward flow in the chimney.
 This is to prevent Cass cage heat sources from creating convection in the light path in the chimney.